 About the Exhibition

 James Pelletier’s awesome light sculpture NIGHT/LIGHT is the major event in New York City celebrating the centennial of Thomas Edison’s great invention.
-Pelletier’s work emblazes the eastern faces of a dozen Lower Manhattan skyscrapers from 8-11pm on October 20th, the eve of the centenary.
+Pelletier’s work emblazes the eastern faces of a dozen Lower Manhattan skyscrapers from 8 to11 pm on October 20, 1979, the eve of the centenary.

-The 28-year-old New Hampshire-born artist has created NIGHT/LIGHT to be viewed optimally from the Brooklyn Heights Promenade.
+The artist has created NIGHT/LIGHT to be viewed optimally from the Brooklyn Heights Promenade.

 Buildings participating in the three-hour salute to Edison and his miraculous legacy of electricity are the Chase Manhattan Bank, American Express Building, Manufacturers Hanover Trust Company, Chemical Bank, 77 Water Street Building, Citibank, 120 Wall Street Building, Wall Street Plaza, 160 Water Street Building, 130 John Street Building, 127 John Street Building, and 55 Water Street Building.